When it comes to building a successful law firm, there are three pillars that must stand strong for your practice to succeed:

 You should be using software that automatically tracks every activity and associates it to the matter.
 Imagine working throughout the day without worrying about recording your time.
 Automatic time and activity tracking deals with the nagging voice in the back of your mind reminding you to record your time.

-An organised business makes a productive business, and productive businesses are profitable businesses.
+An organised firm makes a productive firm, and productive firms are profitable firms.
 As an owner of a small law firm, you need to stay on top of your firm’s performance.
 A combination of billing and KPIs or Firm Insights are vital to help you check the pulse of your business and increase profits.

 You can’t be profitable if you can’t invoice your clients and get paid.
 When selecting a billing solution, make sure it is specifically designed for your business.
 Legal billing and trust accounting requires adherence to ethics and trust accounting rules, which generic billing software are not designed for.
 Violations of trust accounting rules can be detrimental to your business, so make sure you are using legal billing software that can help you stay in compliance with the rules of professional conduct.